-14 It should be noted that these definitions are being questioned.
-In setting out definitions for "operational activities" and "the United Nations development system", the report of the Secretary-General on the QCPR notes that "it may be timely to consider: (a) whether the current terminology adequately reflects the expectations of member States; and (b) how to define a system charged with the delivery of the new integrated agenda" (paragraph 14).
+13 It should be noted that these definitions are being questioned.
+In setting out definitions for "operational activities" and "the United Nations development system", the Secretary General's report on the QCPR notes that "it may be timely to consider: (a) whether the current terminology adequately reflects the expectations of Member States; and (b) how to define a system charged with the delivery of the new integrated agenda" (paragraph 14).
 A paper was also commissioned to examine the issue: Burley, J and D. Lindores "The UN development system and its operational activities for development: updating the definitions" (February 2016).

-15 A/71/63, para.
-17.
+14 Resolution A/71/63 paragraph 17